 Born in Virginia to Scots-Irish parents from Antrim, Ireland, Moore was unusually tall, a shade over six-and-a-half feet, and known as fierce and intimidating.
 Another term applied to him was "dashing."
-295 Patrick settled beside his brother, Hugh, next to Thicketty Creek around 1768.
-Their land was a bit over a mile southwest of Thicketty Fort.
+Patrick settled beside his brother, Hugh, next to Thicketty Creek around 1768.
+Their land was located about a mile southwest of Fort Thicketty.
 Both brothers served under Captain John Nucholls and Lt.
 William Marchbanks for nine days against the Cherokees beginning February 9, 1771.

 As the war caught them up, Patrick and Hugh set out with various Loyalist units to disrupt the livelihoods of their Whig neighbors.
 They even served under their eldest brother, Colonel John Moore, on a foray through Georgia against the Whigs.
-After several engagements, including the significant loss of Ramseur's Mill on June 20, 1780, Patrick and Hugh returned home to commandeer and improve Anderson's Fort, now renamed Thicketty Fort.
-Meanwhile, their elder brother took heat from Lord Cornwallis for not following orders, resulting in the Ramseur's loss.
+After several engagements, including the significant loss of Ramseur's Mill on June 20, 1780, Patrick and Hugh returned home to commandeer and improve Anderson's Fort, now renamed Fort Thicketty.
+Meanwhile, their elder brother took heat from Lord Cornwallis for not following orders, resulting in the Ramsours' loss.